Prag8855/aab/content/guides/bvg-10-uhr-karte.md

 ## When can I use the 10-Uhr-Karte?

-From **10 AM to 3 AM on weekdays**, and at any time during the weekend or public holidays.
+From **10AM to 3AM on weekdays**, and at any time during the weekend or public holidays.

 ## Can I bring a bicycle with the 10-Uhr-Karte?